gardenlinux/package-build/MAINTAINER.md

 Input for this stage is a debian source package created by the previous stage.
 The central gardenlinux/package-build repo contains reusable actions, that are used to automatically perform this step, as well.

+You can add a `prepare_binary` script to the package-XYZ repo to additionally perform some preparations before the binary build step is executed.
+You could for example reconfigure debian build profiles, install build dependencies or add some logging flags for debugging.

 # Test binary package